School Bus Facts

 Parents and other road users are advised that accident statistics clearly show that the most dangerous part of the trip, to and from school, is when the child is outside the bus, i.e. loading and unloading.
 A parent should caution their children to follow school bus driver instructions for loading and unloading, watch for other traffic and stay clear of the bus after unloading.
 School bus drivers have limited visibility of students in close proximity to the bus.

 In Alberta school bus stop arms are used when picking up children in rural areas.
 It is illegal to pass a school bus that is stopped with its red safety lamps and stop arm activated.
-Doing so could result in a fine of $402.00 and 6 demerit points.
+Doing so could result in a fine of $543 and six demerit points.
 School bus drivers and school buses are subject to the most rigorous driver and vehicle safety standards in Canada, if not North America.

 We hope this information has helped to explain why seat belts are not required in school buses.